-- Average the grades - o In the previous exercises we learned to total or sum the grades.
-You can in the formula location have it divide by the number of grades to get the average - =SUM(B4:K4) would give us a total - =SUM(B4:K4)/10 will give us an average grade - You can also use the AVERAGE function - (in the formula location type in =AVERAGE (list the cell range i.e. B4:K4 or highlight the area and EXCEL will do that for you) - Once you have done the first average you can copy to the rest of the cells.
+- Average the grades

+- In the previous session we learned to total or sum the grades and then we had it divide by the number of grades to get the average

+- = SUM(B4:K4) gave us the total

+- =SUM(B4:K4)/10 gave us the average grade

+- Today we will use the AVERAGE function

+- (in the formula location =AVERAGE (list the cell range i.e. B4:K4 or highlight the area and EXCEL will do that for you)

+- Once you have done the first average you can copy to the rest of the cells.
 Copy the formula down the column for all students in the grade book and save the worksheet again.
 Notice the AVERAGE function calculates only for nonempty cells, and a numerical grade of 0 should be entered as 0.
-Grades left "blank" can be interpreted as "excused". - Have Excel calculate the letter grade - o Excel will automatically find cells in a table based on a specified value.
-To create a grading scale table to look up a letter grade that corresponds with the numerical grade average, use LOOKUP to find values in a single column table, VLOOKUP (vertical lookup) to find values in tables arranged in multiple columns, and HLOOKUP (horizontal lookup) to find values in tables arranged in multiple rows.
+Grades left "blank" can be interpreted as "excused".

+- Have Excel calculate the letter grade